BentoBoxWorld/BentoBox/README.md

 These are some popular Gamemodes:
 * [**AcidIsland**](https://github.com/BentoBoxWorld/AcidIsland): You are marooned in a sea of acid!
 * [**AOneBlock**](https://github.com/BentoBoxWorld/AOneBlock): Start to play with only 1 magical block.
+* [**Boxed**](https://github.com/BentoBoxWorld/Boxed): A game mode where you are boxed into a tiny space that only expands by completing advancements.
 * [**BSkyBlock**](https://github.com/BentoBoxWorld/BSkyBlock): The successor to the popular ASkyBlock.
 * [**CaveBlock**](https://github.com/BentoBoxWorld/CaveBlock): Try to live underground!
 * [**SkyGrid**](https://github.com/BentoBoxWorld/SkyGrid): Survive in world made up of scattered blocks - what an adventure!